elementary-Inc/blog/_posts/2021/2021-09-30-elementary-os-6-odin-updates-september-2021.md

 We've also shipped a number of fixes for Calendar: we now ensure correct notification icons in Notification Center, we better ensure Calendar is opened when selecting a notification, and we fixed an issue where event timezones could be overwritten.

+## Code

+We released a small update to Code this month with an improvement for those who tile windows, especially on smaller displays: we now hide the project chooser button when hiding the sidebar, allowing a smaller minimum window width.
+We also better ensure files created from the sidebar are automatically opened, and fixed a potential crash when creating new window by dragging and dropping a tab.

 ## Other Fixes & Updates

 - ARM builds enabled for Flatpak